virantha/bricknil/README.rst

-BlueBrick - Control LEGO Bluetooth Sensors and Motors with Python
+BrickNil - Control LEGO Bluetooth Sensors and Motors with Python
 =================================================================

 |image_pypi| |image_downloads| |image_license| |passing| |quality| |Coverage Status|

-BlueBrick provides an easy way to connect to and program LEGO\ |reg|
+BrickNil provides an easy way to connect to and program LEGO\ |reg|
 Bluetooth hubs (including the newer 60197 and 60198 train sets) using Python on OS X and Linux.
 This work was inspired by this EuroBricks_ thread, and the NodeJS Powered-Up_ library.
 It requires modern Python (designed and tested for 3.7) and uses asynchronous